 Copperheads are also reported to be cannibalistic.

 All 3 species are ovoviviparous (live-bearing).
 There is evidence to suggest wild females do not breed every year.
+Watch a video of copperheads mating in March 2021, filmed by Peter Roland in South Warrnambool, Victoria.

 Male copperheads engage in combat at the onset of the breeding season.
 In contrast to male combat in many other elapids in which the males use their head and forebody to try and press down the head and forebody of their opponent, males of Austrelapsseem to keep their heads apart and only intertwine their bodies.